soundarya98/8PuzzleProblem/README.md

 4. User-specified depth, Heuristic: Manhattan Distance

-The program checks the running times, maximum number of elements in the fringe, and number of nodes expanded (other than the number of moves to get to the final state).
+The program checks the running times, maximum number of elements in the fringe, and number of nodes expanded (other than the number of moves to get to the final state) for each of the configurations.

 ![User Interface](https://github.com/soundarya98/8PuzzleProblem/blob/master/8PuzzleInterface.png)

+In order to run the code, download all the files to a single folder, and run the make file.